-Pycnogenol (pic-NOJ-en-all) is the name of the well-researched extract of French maritime pine bark (Pinus pinaster).
+Pycnogenol and Oligopin are two brands of the well-researched extract from French Maritime Pine Bark (Pinus Pinaster).
 It's considered a super-antioxidant because it contains high amounts of oligomeric proanthocyanin compounds (OPCs).
-These are the same ingredients that are responsible for the antioxidant benefits of grapeseeds and witch hazel bark.
+These are the same ingredients that are responsible for the antioxidant benefits of grape seeds and witch hazel bark.

-The company that makes this top-selling pine bark supplement has funded hundreds of research studies and published many positive findings.
-Pycnogenol is marketed as a health supplement for the circulatory system and a variety of body functions associated with heart health and blood flow.
+The company that makes Pycnogenol has funded hundreds of research studies and published many positive findings.
+The extract is marketed as a health supplement for the circulatory system and a variety of body functions associated with heart health and blood flow.
 Although most of the studies on pine bark have been small, many have been done by independent research and can confirm some of the health claims made by the manufacturer.

-Other studies suggest pine bark extract can have a positive effect on circulation and endothelium function, and several showed a reduction in swelling and discomfort for people with chronic venous insufficiency.
-These and other findings suggest that Pycnogenol might be a good supplement for aging adults who want to promote healthy vein function.
+Other studies suggest pine bark extract can have a positive effect on circulation and endothelium function.
+And several showed a reduction in swelling and discomfort for people with chronic venous insufficiency.
+These and other findings suggest that French Maritime Pine Bark Extract might be a good supplement for people who want to promote healthy vein function.

-A few non-cardiovascular benefits of supplementing with pine bark extract have been researched with some positive results.
-Of these findings, one of the most promising is Pycnogenol’s ability to promote reproductive health in menopausal women.
+A few non-cardiovascular benefits of supplementing with French Maritime Pine Bark Extract have been researched with some positive results.
+Of these findings, one of the most promising is its ability to promote reproductive health in menopausal women.
 An Italian study found that Pycnogenol reduced hot flashes better than a placebo.
 These findings were confirmed later in a Japanese study.

-Supplementing with pine bark may also promote cognitive health.
-In an older study from Australia, pine bark improved older adults' working memory to some extent compared to a placebo.
+Supplementing with French Maritime Pine Bark Extract may also promote cognitive health.
+In an older study from Australia, it improved older adults' working memory to some extent compared to a placebo.
 No changes were found in other cognitive skills tests.
 A similar study in 2014 found that middle-aged adults who took Pycnogenol showed improvements in specific cognitive skills more so than the control group.

-Thrivous Omega Cardioprotector provides a clinical dose of Pycnogenol.
-The formula also includes Omega 3 and Garlic to complement the cardiovascular benefits of Pycnogenol, support healthy levels of cholesterol and triglycerides, and enhance heart function for better aging.
+Thrivous Omega Cardioprotector provides a clinical dose of French Maritime Pine Bark Extract.
+The formula also includes Omega 3 and Garlic to complement the cardiovascular benefits, support healthy levels of cholesterol and triglycerides, and enhance heart function for better aging.
 Buy Omega today!